Battle of Mogaung: Aftermath

-Once Mogaung had been captured the Gurkhas garrisoned the town preparing for further counterattacks from across the river but none was forthcoming; the Japanese had left the area completely.
+Once Mogaung had been captured the Gurkhas garrisoned the town preparing for further counterattacks from across the river but none were forthcoming; the Japanese had left the area completely.
 Whilst in Mogaung, the Gurkhas took the opportunity to hold a small ceremonial parade and hoisted the Union Jack on a large pagoda, the most prominent building left standing.
 The Chindits remained in the area until July 5 and then withdrew to their base area at Pinhmi.
 They then had to march a further fifty miles to be flown back to India, leaving Mogaung in the hands of the Chinese.

 Mogaung was the first place in Burma to be liberated from the Japanese, and it was the last major Chindit campaign of the war.
 The Japanese had lost heavily with nearly 1,600 casualties, most of whom were dead and an unknown number of sick that were evacuated.
 The cost of taking Mogaung had been high – Calvert had lost 47 officers and 729 other ranks killed or wounded; which equated to around fifty percent casualties.
 Stilwell had used the Chindits in an unsuitable role of classic infantry, without the support of artillery and armour.
 He announced via the BBC that Chinese troops of his Northern Combat Area Command had captured Mogaung but without referring to the British.
 The Chindits were outraged, and Calvert famously signalled to Stilwell's headquarters 'Chinese reported taking Mogaung.
 My Brigade now taking umbrage.'
 Stillwell's son who was the intelligence officer announced that 'Umbrage was so small that I can't find it on the map'.

 Fearing that they would then be ordered to join the siege of Myitkyina, Calvert shut down his radios and withdrew to Kamaing, where Stilwell had his headquarters.
 A court-martial was likely until Stilwell and Calvert met in person, and the former finally appreciated the conditions under which the Chindits had been operating.
 The siege of Myitkyina had already proved a thorn in Stilwell's side after a major Chinese assault had been repelled with heavy losses.
 The British capture of Mogaung did relieve pressure on Stilwell's troops besieging the town; the Japanese quit Myitkyina on 3 August.